AtesComp/rdf-transform/README.md

 ## Introduction ##

 This project uses a graphical user interface (GUI) for transforming OpenRefine project data to RDF-based formats.
-The transform maps the data with a template graph using the GUI.
+The transform maps the data with a template graph designed using the GUI.

 RDF Transform is based on the venerable "RDF Extension" ([grefine-rdf-extension](https://github.com/stkenny/grefine-rdf-extension)).
-However, it has been throughly rewritten to incorporate the newer Java and JavaScript technologies, techniques, and processing enhancements.
+However, it has been thoroughly rewritten to incorporate the newer Java and JavaScript technologies, techniques, and processing enhancements.

 ## Wiki ##